Lydiacwall/HappyHabits/README.md

   <img src="./image-removebg-preview.png" alt="Happy Habits logo" width="200" height="200">
 </p>

-Are your tired of endless notes on papers, unorganized web and mobile apps for daily tracking.
+Are you tired of endless notes on papers, unorganized web and mobile apps for daily tracking.
 Do you find tiring to log your activities every day ?
 Are you as a doctor tired of managing your patient daily info ?

 `Happy Habits` is a mobile android app, that is designed both for patients and for users.
 It is a suitable application for daily tracking activity and also bridges the gap between patient and doctor.